Master The Art of Hashtags

 A 2016 study by TrackMaven found that Instagram posts with nine hashtags perform best, with an average engagement of 28,548 interactions per post.
 While engagement decrease after this peak, posts with more than nine hashtags still have higher engagement than posts with fewer hashtags.

 However, using them in the caption can make the post look like spam or advertising so select just a couple to put in your initial post description and then insert all your other selected hashtags in the first comment.

 It’s important to have those prepared ahead of time and put them in immediately after you post, because Instagram hashtags appear in order of the timing of that post (not the timing of that comment or the timing of the hashtag) and the longer you wait, the more ineffective hashtags will be.

-When you search for a specific hashtag, Instagram will list at the top of the search the top nine photos from the last 24-48 hours largely based on the engagement (though not exclusively) a photo has received.
-Then the photos are presented in order of the timing of the hashtag (which means your photo can disappear pretty quickly if the hashtag is very popular).
+When you search for a specific hashtag, Instagram will offer you a list of top photos from the last 24-48 hours largely based on the engagement (though not exclusively) a photo has received, as well as a list of the most recent photos presented in order of the timing of the hashtag (which means your photo can disappear pretty quickly if the hashtag is very popular).

 The key is to select a relevant hashtag, but one for which you will have less competition

 How does Instagram select the top posts?
 The algorithm is not published, but based on experience, it relates to the level of engagement the photo receives (likes and comments) as well as the speed of that engagement (i.e. how soon after you post the photo do others comment or like it), the size of the account in your niche vis-a-vis the engagement, and possibly the size of accounts that interacted with the content.